liquidm/druid-dumbo/README.md

  * AMAZON_ACCESS_KEY_ID - your s3 key
  * AMAZON_SECRET_ACCESS_KEY - your s3 secret

-Start by creating a `importer.template` based on `importer.template.example`.
+Start by creating an `importer.template` based on `importer.template.example`.

 Once you got that, try: